-The Student Activities Center (SAC), located in Hale 'Ākoakoa 232 (Makai side), offers students some respite from a long day of studies, by enjoying recreational activities like pool, table tennis, and air hockey.
+The Student Activities Center (SAC), located in Hale 'Ākoakoa 232, offers students some respite from a long day of studies by enjoying recreational activities like pool, table tennis, and air hockey.
 Students can also relax on our comfortable couches and catch up on world news and events on our big screen televisions.
-Occasionally, the SAC will also host intramural sporting events, movie screenings, and other campus events.
+The SAC will occasionally host intramural sporting events, movie screenings, and other campus events.
 The SAC is also one of two locations where students, faculty, and staff can get their Windward Community College identification cards.
 Please call 808-235-7395 for more information.